Doctoral Requirements (Graduate Studies)

 Required Dissertation Format

-Submission of Dissertation to the Office of Graduate Studies
+Submission of Dissertation to the Graduate School

 Reasonable Rate of Progress

-Reasonable rate of progress is governed by both the campus wide policies of the Graduate Faculty Senate listed below as well as academic program regulations which may be more restrictive.
+Reasonable rate of progress is governed by both the campus wide policies of the Graduate Faculty Senate listed below, as well as academic program regulations, which may be more restrictive.
 Failure to satisfy the Graduate Faculty Senate's rate of progress policies leading to dismissal is handled by the Request for Extension process.
 For academic advice or assistance with degree program planning, students should contact their advisors.
 Dismissals arising from violation of academic program policies may be appealed using the Appeals Process.
 Students should also refer to the section on the Dismissal Policy for additional details.

 Time Limits for Doctoral Degree Completion

-Effective fall semester 2000, a doctoral student must successfully complete the comprehensive examination within a period of five years beginning with the first semester of enrollment as a PhD student.
+Effective fall semester 2000, a doctoral student must successfully complete the comprehensive examination within a period of five years beginning with the first semester of enrollment as a doctoral student.
 In addition, the program for the doctoral degree must be completed within five years of passing the comprehensive examination.
 Individual departments or area programs may stipulate a shorter time period.
-For an extension of this time the student must petition the Graduate School by submitting a request to the advisor who, in turn, submits a written recommendation to the Graduate School which has been endorsed by the department or area program director of graduate studies.
+For an extension of this time the student must petition the Graduate School by submitting a request to the advisor who, in turn, submits a written recommendation to the Graduate School, which has been endorsed by the department or area program director of graduate studies.